Arnold family: History

 Edward Arnold brought two daughters with him from England.
 The older of the pair, Charlotte, married the Puritan minister Ebenezer Punderson in 1730.
 He was a Yale graduate and was ordained as a Puritan minister in 1729 and began serving as the minister of the Congregational Church in North Groton (now Ledyard), Connecticut.
-It seems that her Church of England upbringing and beliefs made an impression on her husband, as he announced his intention to be ordained in the Church of England and left his Congressional Church and was ordained in London in 1734.
+It seems that her Church of England upbringing and beliefs made an impression on her husband, as he announced his intention to be ordained in the Church of England and left his Congregational Church and was ordained in London in 1734.
 He erected a parish of the Church of England in Preston, Connecticut in 1735, and at a service attended by William and Edward Arnold, the place was consecrated St. James' Church.

 Upon the 1737 death of William Arnold, many of his children moved to Connecticut near Preston and St. James' Church where the climate for Church of England members was less harsh.
 The family prospered in Connecticut and married well.
 One of Gov. Benedict Arnold's descendants Benedict IIU married his cousin Mary Arnold (who was descended from the William George side of the family) and gained control of the family estate in Norwich.
 They also named their son Benedict Arnold.
 This Benedict would go on to marry Hannah Lathrop, who would name their first son Benedict IV, who died in infancy.
 Their second son, Benedict Arnold V, became a general and war hero but is now best known as an infamous turn-coat for his treasonous attempt to surrender West Point and subsequent flight to the British side during the war.

 During the American Revolution the family became active in politics.
 The William George Arnold side of the family remained fiercely loyal to English rule while the Benedict side favored independence.
 Jonathan Arnold (1741–1793) became a member of the Rhode Island Legislature in 1776 and then a delegate to the Continental Congress from Rhode Island from 1782 to 1784.